 Keeping up with the credit diet plan

-- Clean your credit record: It’s vital for you to pay off your unsecured debt on time and also in full amount.
+- Clean your credit record: You need to pay off your unsecured debt on time and also in full amount.
 If you make late payments or you tend to skip payments, this information will reach the credit bureaus and hence will hurt your score.

 - Stop binge spending: Just because your friends took a new credit card doesn’t mean that you too have to get more credit without any reason.
 Stay away from impulsive credit.

-Therefore, now that you know the ins and outs of going on a credit diet plan, follow them in order to adjust your lifestyle accordingly and stay on top of your finances.
+Therefore, now that you know the ins and outs of going on a credit diet plan, follow them to adjust your lifestyle accordingly and stay on top of your finances.